A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications

 \section{Channel Modeling}

 As discussed above, compared with conventional mMIMO, XL-MIMO embraces several new features in the hardware structure.
 In addition, XL-MIMO increases the number of antennas and introduces fundamental changes in EM characteristics.
 The significant increase in the array aperture would make the receiver be in the near-field region.
-Thus, several EM characteristics, which are not considered in conventional mMIMO, should be investigated, such as the spherical wave characteristic, spatial non-stationary property, polarization feature, and mutual coupling feature.
+Thus, several EM characteristics, which are not considered in conventional mMIMO, should be investigated, such as the spherical wave characteristic, spatial non-stationarity, polarization feature, and mutual coupling feature.
 Moreover, the channels in XL-MIMO show different characteristics than conventional mMIMO.
-Thus, it is vital to derive suitable channel models to capture the EM fundamentals of XL-MIMO, which can facilitate signal processing and performance analysis In this section, we first discuss several near-field features in XL-MIMO.
-Then, we introduce the major channel modeling, including LoS channel modeling, NLoS channel modeling, and hybrid propagation channel modeling.
+Thus, it is vital to derive suitable channel models to capture the EM fundamentals of XL-MIMO, which can facilitate signal processing and performance analysis In this section, we first discuss several electromagnetic features in XL-MIMO.
+Then, we introduce five distance boundaries and three EM regions in XL-MIMO.
+Finally, we introduce the major channel modeling, including LoS channel modeling, NLoS channel modeling, and hybrid propagation channel modeling.